MorSof/Perceptron-Classifier/README.md

 Inside the LIMIT loop -
 will count the number of points that are not in their dedicated position according to the result array that the Cuda has been calculated.
 In addition, will remember the minimum index of the point that was not in the right position.

+#MPI usage:

+(stay the same as the original solution)